uc-dataviz/course/submissions/kim_soowan/Assignment 2/Analysis.md

 ![](Analysis_files/figure-markdown_github/worker_locations-1.png)![](Analysis_files/figure-markdown_github/worker_locations-2.png)

-The average time to complete each HIT was 183.6291391, or about 3 minutes.
+The average time to complete each HIT was 183.63 seconds, or about 3 minutes.

 <table>
 <caption>